Parametric Objects

 • Other External Formats

-Exporting Parametric Objects to External Formats
+Parametric Object Export to External Formats

-Functional Support
+Function Support

 • Current vector processing and analysis functions supporting parametric objects include: overlay analysis, buffer analysis, dissolve, regularize building, compute area, vector resampling, centerline from double lines, centerline from polygon, measure distance, smooth line/polygon, create random point, vector to raster, update attributes, edgematching, vector clip, line topology processing, eliminate, polygon aggregation, cluster and outlier analysis (Anselin Local Moran's I), hot spot analysis (Getis-Ord Gi*), etc.